 Est. 1961

 If you’re driving through Hillsboro Village and pass a seemingly endless line of people, they’re not waiting for a concert—they’re waiting for pancakes.
-Pancake Pantry’s namesake dish has become so popular that the restaurant’s website now features a live Pancake Cam where potential customers can check wait times.
-For more than 50 years, this Nashville landmark has kept its staff tight-knit (many employees have been there for decades) and its recipes tight-lipped (the batter and syrups are secret family recipes).
-Don’t forget: The eatery also offers burgers, salads and other non-fluffy items.
+For more than 50 years, Pancake Pantry has kept its staff tight-knit (many employees have been there for decades) and its recipes tight-lipped (the batter and syrups are secret family recipes).
+This eatery also offers burgers, sandwiches, and other non-fluffy items.
+In 2021 Pancake Pantry opened its second location in Downtown Nashville.

 Arnold’s Country Kitchen